open-AIMS/CoralBlox.jl/README.md

 end
 ```

-The `lin_ext_scale_factors` calculated at each timestep prevents the corals from outgrowing
+The `linear_extension_scale_factors` calculated at each timestep prevents the corals from outgrowing
 the habitable area, taking into account the simultaneous growth across all functional groups
 and size classes.
 Details about how this scale factor is calculated and used can be
 found below.